-Sign up to receive program
+Sign up for program updates.

 Key Benefits of ABLE*

 - The ABLE Act allows certain people with disabilities to have special savings accounts (ABLE accounts) for disability-related expenses without losing eligibility under SSI, Medicaid and certain other public benefits.

 - Distributions from an ABLE account, including any earnings, are tax free if used for qualified disability expenses.

 - An individual who became disabled or blind before the age of 26, and either is currently entitled to SSDI or SSI, or gets a disability certification under rules the U.S. Treasury will write, can have an ABLE account.

 - Eligible individuals can only have one ABLE account.